School Science Lessons

 Loganin, C17H26O10, iridoid glucoside, iridoid monoterpenoid.

-It is used in bitter tonic folk medicines, laxative.
+It is used in bitter tonic folk medicines, and as a laxative.

 See diagram: 16.2.8.2 Loganin.